epomatti/azure-cheatsheet/README.md

 - Client-side Encryption - This will not apply to VM disks
 - Storage Service Encryption - This would be for unmanaged disks
 - Encryption File Systems (EFS) - This is for Windows only

+## Reservations

+Reservations is a tool within Azure Portal that allows you to calculate reservation costs of resources.